Read about Cal NORML’s 2021/2022 activities. We are working for your rights!

 - Pass employment rights legislation to forbid pre-employment drug testing for marijuana using urine and hair tests.

-- Reduce taxation; in particular, eliminate the cannabis cultivation tax.
+- Reduce taxation on cannabis products, including eliminating the cannabis cultivation tax.

 - Protect right to smoke and vape cannabis at home and expand venues for public consumption.

-- Expand number of legal cannabis businesses by ending local licensing bans
+- Expand number of legal cannabis businesses, including equity businesses, by ending local licensing bans.

 - Protect medical access, prevent discrimination against Prop 215 patients, and lower taxes on medical products.